cmbi/CF-check/README.md

 ```

 # Use program on random proteins
-To determine the CF parameters on randomly selected proteins, the above steps can be repeated with one sligt alteration.
+To determine the CF parameters on randomly selected proteins, the above steps can be repeated with one slight alteration.
 A list of randomly chosen proteins is used rather than a list based on a search key.
 To create a list of (50) random proteins run:
 ```
 python2 create_random_pdbs.py "./preprocess_results/simpleDSSPv2_all.txt" 50